OpenTSDB/opentsdb.net/docs/source/api_http/index.rst

 HTTP API
 ========

 OpenTSDB provides an HTTP based application programming interface to enable integration with external systems.
-Almost all OpenTSDB features are accessiable via the API such as querying timeseries data, managing metadata and storing data points.
+Almost all OpenTSDB features are accessible via the API such as querying timeseries data, managing metadata and storing data points.
 Please read this entire page for important information about standard API behavior before investigating individual endpoints.

 Overview
 --------